TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 *   Salon
 *   Sephora Beauty

-UP TO 70% OFF Jewelry Giftsafter EXTRA 25% OFF\* with code **GIFTMOM** | select stylesFragrance at Sephora inside JCPenneyExcluded from coupons.Morning, Sunshine!**UP TO 30% OFF
+UP TO 70% OFF Jewelry Giftsafter EXTRA 25% OFF\* with code **MOMGEM**| select stylesFragrance at Sephora inside JCPenneyExcluded from coupons.UP TO50% OFFCloset casual classics for warmer temps.
-**Everything you need to treat Mom to breakfast in bed
-Shop AllSmall ElectricsCookwareCoffee MakersBakewareTreat YourselfUP TO 40% OFF Fresh New Looks
-Shop AllLiz Claiborne Dressesa.n.a TopsFashion JewelrySandalsUP TO 40% OFF All Liz Claiborne
+Shop All Casual ApparelWomen's TopsMen's ShortsWomen's JeansGirls' ShirtsUP TO 40% OFF All Liz Claiborne

 *   Shop Now